jia-xinyu/jia-xinyu.github.io/_projects/8_project.md

     6-DoF robotic manipulator.
 </div>

-As the core component, the actuator is a (brushless DC electric) **BLDC motor** (GYEMS L5010 or L5015) in series with a **50:1 harmonic reducer**.
+The actuator, as the core component of the robot, is a (brushless DC electric) **BLDC motor** (GYEMS L5010 or L5015) in series with a **50:1 harmonic reducer**.
 The other mechanical components are customized, made of aluminum alloy, carbon fiber, or 3D-printing material.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">